ocryptocode/ocryptocode/README.md

 Here is the link to the repository : https://github.com/ocryptocode/crypto-price-tracker.

-my finished works are https://github.com/ocryptocode/HTML-templates
+my finished works are https://github.com/ocryptocode/HTML-Templates and https://github.com/ocryptocode/crypto-price-tracker

 ### For more projects check out the repositories that are in my profile ###
 Stay tuned !!!